Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/principles/_index.md

 ---
 title: Architecture Principles
-description: Description of the Architecture principles
+description: The following architecture principles has been defined for the solutions
 tags: [architecture]
 linktitle: Principles
 weight: 5